An exploration licence (EL) is the principal title issued for exploration in the state of South Australia

 The requirement for any ERA specific criteria to be addressed will be identified in Section I of the SARIG ERA application, or can be found in the 'Areas Released Table' under the Exploration Public Notices on this website.

-Notification of the progress and eventual outcome of an ERA application will be advised in writing by the Department of State Development throughout the process.
+Notification of the progress and eventual outcome of an ERA application will be advised in writing by the Department of the Premier and Cabinet throughout the process.
 Information Sheet M53; Mineral Exploration Release Areas (ERA) (updated weekly) also provides information on the details, processing status and applicants for an ERA.

 Companies must have a registered office in Australia before applying for an EL.
 A person may apply for an EL on behalf of another party provided they have appropriate authorisation from the tenement holder.

 Notices of applications for which the Minister for Mineral Resources and Energy proposes to grant an Exploration Licence, including applicant, location, pastoral lease affected, plans and coordinates, are made available on the minerals website, in addition to publication in local and regional newspapers.

 Apart from Exploration Release Areas, applications are treated on a first-come, first-served basis.
 If two or more valid applications arrive for the same area on the same day, the applicants may be asked to provide additional information to support their application.
 At which time applications will be assessed using the same criteria as Exploration Release Areas to determine the successful applicant.